snowflake96/me400-control-app/README.md

 ## Usage

-1. Open the app and configure the Host's IP address and Port number.
+1. Open the app and configure the Host's IP address and Port number in settings.
 You may use either a fixed IP or VPN IP (such as Tailscale).
 2. Start the server and press the **[Connect]** button.
 3. If successfully connected, you will see the text "synchronized".
 4. After connecting to the robot, you can send data packets by pressing buttons and control the robot in real-time.